NREL/buildstock-projections-docs/docs/overview.md

 # Overview and Methodology
-The buildstock-projections library calculates future building counts and tenure status while also providing a mechanism for users to define future code adoption and existing building technology adoption.
+The buildstock-projections library calculates future building counts and tenure status while also providing a mechanism for users to define code adoption and existing building technology adoption.
 This is accomplished through the modules described below.
-There are four steps that get repeated with each timestep, where operations are performed on the previous years buildstock.
+There are four steps that get repeated with each timestep in which operations are performed on the previous year's buildstock.
 Modules are applied sequentially as:

 1. Population Projections (prior to first timestep)
 2. Demolition (at each timestep)